1. Lanka Government Network – LGN 2.0 and Wifi Facility

 26. ICT Solution for Government Analyst’s Department (GAD)

-Government Analyst’s Department (GAD) engages in very important function to assist the Government to ensure food safety and support law and order.
-GAD works with several other Government organizations closely; however GAD still uses manual operations and basic some legacy systems.
-Read More
+Government Analyst’s Department (GAD) engages with very important high level activities to assist the Government to ensure food safety and to maintain law and order.
+The GAD works with law enforcement authorities and other relevant organizations closely.

 27. e-Motoring Solution –